 During 2017, the Board instructed a firm of professional surveyors to carry out a valuation of the freehold land and buildings at Baildon.
-The resulting valuation of $\mathfrak{L}4.2m$ was $\mathfrak{L}1.2m$ below the carrying value.
-This resulted in an exceptional non-cash impairment charge of $\mathfrak{L}1.22m$ in the year ended 31 December 2017.
+The resulting valuation of £4.2m was £1.2m below the carrying value.
+This resulted in an exceptional non-cash impairment charge of £1.22m in the year ended 31 December 2017.
 During October 2019, the same firm undertook a further valuation of the property on behalf of the Company's bank.
-This valuation of $\mathfrak{L}4.7m$ was $\mathfrak{L}0.7m$ above the adjusted, depreciated, carrying value.
-The Board elected to adjust the carrying value in line with the valuation by reversing a portion of the historic impairment, leading to an exceptional non-cash impairment reversal of $\mathfrak{L}0.7m$ in the year ended 31 December 2019.
+This valuation of £4.7m was £0.7m above the adjusted, depreciated, carrying value.
+The Board elected to adjust the carrying value in line with the valuation by reversing a portion of the historic impairment, leading to an exceptional non-cash impairment reversal of £0.7m in the year ended 31 December 2019.
+In November 2021, the same firm undertook a further valuation of the property.
+The valuation was £5.46m which has resulted in the reversal of the balance of the previous impairment shown as an exceptional item of £0.53m.
+The carrying value of the property in the balance sheet is £5m which reflects the property's cost after appropriate depreciation.